CynicalBusiness/PipLib/README_steam.txt

   [/list]
 [*][b]Utilities for Buildings and Tags[/b]
   [list]
-  [*] Utiltiy methods for buildings, such as adding to plan screens and techs.
+  [*] Utility methods for buildings, such as adding to plan screens and techs.
   [*] Ability to easily augment tags, both custom and vanilla.
   [/list]
 [/list]